fenago/ml-bootcamp/Lab_4.md

 function
 from NumPy for that: it takes two numbers (0 and 1, in our case) and the number of elements the array should have (11).
 As a result, we get an array with the numbers 0.0, 0.1, 0.2, \..., 1.0.
-You can learn more about [linspace] and other NumPy functions in appendix C.

-We
-use these numbers as thresholds: we loop over them, and for each one, we calculate the accuracy.
+We use these numbers as thresholds: we loop over them, and for each one, we calculate the accuracy.
 Finally, we print the thresholds and the accuracy scores so we can decide which threshold is the best.